You have been wonderful! The target for 2019 has been reached in less than a month.

 hands tied behind, legs bent on their knees and buttocks on

 heels, with peculiar hair styles.

-Locals like Zhao Bisong believe it was the
+Locals such as Zhao Bisong believed it was the

 ancestors' will that their secret was at last revealed to the world.

-"The area was previously farmland.
+The area was previously farmland.
 If the bulldozer had not tumbled

 on the biggest sacrificial pit, the site might have slept under

 which could be expected to contain a rich store of relics, had not

 Jinsha Museum, situated in Jinniu Avenue, Chengdu, China